TheWhiteTower16/sysprompts/README.md

 ## Disclaimer

 This repository is for educational and research purposes only.
-I am not responsible for any misuse of the content herein.
+I am not responsible for any misuse of this content.
 By using this repository, you agree to adhere to ethical standards and comply with applicable laws and regulations.

 ## Contact